davidpots/playsongnotes/_lessons/242 [Beatles] Yesterday.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

-## You can also buy the PDF for $3...

-For this one lesson, I'm offering a [one-time purchase for $3](https://gumroad.com/l/songnotes-yesterday) - checkout takes seconds, no monthly fees, keep the PDF forever.
-If you support me on Patreon, you can already get this PDF with your monthly subscription.

 ## Editor's notes